-Physician services, including services of all covered medical professionals, can be obtained on an outpatient basis in a physician's office or a hospital.
-These services may include:

-- Routine physical examinations, including routine gynecological examination and annual cytological screenings - Follow-up care provided by an obstetrician or gynecologist for obstetrical or gynecological conditions identified during maternity care or annual gynecological visit - Psychiatric collaborative care in which a primary care team provides structured behavioral health care management to a Member.
-A primary care team includes a PCP and a care manager working in collaboration with a psychiatric consultant that provides regular consultations to the team to review the Member's clinical status and care and to make recommendations.
-Please Note: Not all PCP offices provide this service. - Immunizations, including childhood immunizations as recommended by the United States Department of Health and Human Services, Centers for Disease Control and Prevention and the American Academy of Pediatrics - Well baby and well child care, including physical examination, history, measurements, sensory screening, neuropsychiatric evaluation and developmental screening, and assessment at the following intervals: - At least six visits per Plan Year or Calendar Year are covered for a child from birth to age one. - At least three visits per Plan Year or Calendar Year are covered for a child from age one to age two. - At least one visit per Plan Year or Calendar Year is covered for a child from age two to age six. - School, camp, sports and premarital examinations - Health education and nutritional counseling - Palliative care - Sickness and injury care - Vision and Hearing screenings - Medication management - Consultations concerning contraception and hormone replacement therapy - Chemotherapy - Radiation therapy

-Please Note: Some Plans may cover certain preventive services and tests with no Member Cost Sharing.
+Benefit Description 31 .
+Palliative Care • The Plan covers palliative care in conjunction with inpatient, home health care, hospice and physician services.
+Member Cost Sharing for palliative care is included in the cost sharing associated with these services.
+Palliative care is a medical specialty that supports improved quality of life for Members with chronic or serious illness.
+Care is focused on providing relief from symptoms and the stress of illness.
+Palliative care can be provided at any stage of illness, along with treatment for your condition while remaining under the care of your regular provider.
+This care is offered alongside curative or other treatments you may be receiving.
+Palliative care may include physician services, nursing care, home health care, pain and symptom management, medication management, rehabilitation therapies (occupational, physical, speech and pulmonary), behavioral health services and durable medical equipment.
+32 .
+Physician and Other Physician services, including services of all covered medical professionals, can be obtained on an outpatient basis in a physician's office or a hospital.
+These services may include: Routine physical examinations, including routine gynecological examination and annual cytological screenings Follow-up care provided by an obstetrician or gynecologist for obstetrical or gynecological conditions identified during maternity care or annual gynecological visit Immunizations, including childhood immunizations as recommended by the United States Department of Health and Human Services, Centers for Disease Control and Prevention and the American Academy of Pediatrics Well baby and well child care, including physical examination, history, measurements, sensory screening, neuropsychiatric evaluation and developmental screening, and assessment at the following intervals: At least six visits per Plan Year or Calendar Year are covered for a child from birth to age one.
+At least three visits per Plan Year or Calendar Year are covered for a child from age one to age two.
+At least one visit per Plan Year or Calendar Year is covered for a child from age two to age six.
+School, camp, sports and premarital examinations Health education and nutritional counseling Palliative care Sickness and injury care Vision and Hearing screenings Medication management Consultations concerning contraception and hormone replacement therapy Chemotherapy Padiation therapy Radiation therapy Please Note: Some Plans may cover certain preventive services and tests with no Member Cost Sharing.
 Please see your Schedule of Benefits for the coverage that applies to your Plan.